Reservations should be made as far in advance as possible so that we can meet your specific trip needs.

 We have found it is very important for the party principal to involve the entire party in the booking process.
 Good communication with every one early on prevents misunderstandings and unmet expectations.

-As horses are physically limited in how much weight they can safely carry on steep icy trails we have a guest weight limit of 240 pounds.
+As horses are physically limited in how much weight they can safely carry on steep icy trails, we have a guest weight limit of 230 lbs.

 Due to the rugged character of the country and the inherent dangers associated with travel by horseback, we do not recommend these expeditions to anyone with respiratory disorders, heart trouble, or any condition that may be aggravated by altitude.

 For wildfire liability reasons, and in consideration of our nonsmoking guests we are strictly nonsmoking.

 A deposit of 50% of trip fare will secure your party’s reservation in our elk camp for the 2024 season.
 Payment may be made with Visa or MasterCard using the Secure Payment Gateway below.

 The remaining 50% balance of trip fare must be received no later than sixty days prior to the start of your hunt.
 All payments must be received in a timely manner to maintain the reservation.

 There is a very small margin of profit in the outfitting business.
 In most cases under 10%.
 Cancellations are devastating to the bottom line.